morays-community/morays-doc/docs/source/nemo.api_5.rst

 .. warning:: This section is likely to change regularly since NEMO5 is still in beta testing phase.

-Section **NEMO4 for Morays** explains that NEMO needs modifications from Morays patch to create an external communication module based on OASIS.
-This patch is not required in NEMO5 since it has been integrated with the release.
-However, the integrated modifications are slightly different compared to the Morays patch due to compatibility requirements with NEMO5 features.
+Section **NEMO4 for Morays** explains that NEMO needs modifications from a Morays patch to create an external communication module based on OASIS.
+Patch is not required in NEMO5 since it has been integrated with the release.
+However, the integrated modifications are slightly different compared to the Morays patch for NEMO4.

-Thus, as for NEMO4, this section contains guidelines to use the modified OASIS interface in a new NEMO5 module.
+Thus, this section contains guidelines to use the modified OASIS interface in a new NEMO5 module.
 A ready-to-use communication module is still provided and presented with a user guide.

-.. note:: NEMO must be compiled with CPP key *key_oasis3* to use OASIS
+.. note:: NEMO must be compiled with *key_oasis3* CPP key and OASIS_v5.0 (see this `guide <https://morays-doc.readthedocs.io/en/latest/getting_started.html#base-environment>`_).

 Developper\'s guide